 Dispatch Mode

-Let your agent control your computer — take screenshots, click buttons, type text, and navigate any app on your Mac or PC.
+Let your agent control your computer — run shell commands, take screenshots, click buttons, type text, and navigate any app on your Mac or PC.

 How It Works

 Your agent runs on a dedicated server 24/7.
 Dispatch Mode creates a secure tunnel between your agent and your personal computer.
-When you run the relay, your agent can see your screen and interact with any application — just like a remote assistant sitting at your desk.
+When you run the relay, your agent can see your screen, run commands, and interact with any application — just like a remote assistant sitting at your desk.

 Quick Start